samuelkhong/BuildYourOwnWorld/README.md

 # Build your own World

 This program is a world generator and interactive game where you can explore procedurally generated 2D worlds.
 You control an avatar and interact with objects, solve puzzles, and explore unique worlds.
-Below is an overview of the code and its functionality:
+Key features include using Object Oriented Principles to optimzie procedureally generated maps.

 ## Overview